AlixH/pws/README.md

 # Prog Web - Client & Server side : Development of a collaborative platform for exchanging audio plugins

+In this document, you will find:
+- Student names
+- Features of our project
+- How to run the projet

 ## Students
 - Aourinmouche Chihabeddine